juneunjaypark/juneunjaypark/content/authors/admin/_index.md

 highlight_name: true
 ---

-Juneun Jay Park is a graduate student at the University of Illinois, Urbana-Champaign.
+Jay is a graduate student at the University of Illinois, Urbana-Champaign.
-Broadly, his research focuses on prevention and intervention in health issues from a socio-contextual perspective.
-He is particularly interested in employing machine learning and ambulatory assessment to contribute to applied and conceptual disciplines in Psychology.
-As of 2024, Jay is conducting how alcohol influences speech prosody and natural language in social drinking contexts by utilizing machine learning.
+Broadly, his research focuses on health behaviors from a psychological perspective.
+He is specifically interested in mHealth to develop sustainable healthy habits and improve well-being.
+For ongoing research projects, please refer to the projects below.
 {style="text-align: justify;"}